The parathyroid glands are small endocrine glands located in the anterior neck. They are responsible for the production of parathyroid hormone (PTH).

 - Increased bone resorption– PTH acts directly on bone to increase bone resorption.
 It induces cytokine secretion from osteoblasts that act on osteoclast cells to increase their activity.
 Osteoclasts are responsible for the breakdown of bone and thus an increase in their activity leads to increased bone break down.
 This leads to an increase in calcium in the extracellular fluid.

 - Increased reabsorption in the kidney- PTH increases the amount of calcium absorbed from the Loop of Henle and distal tubules, however the mechanism is not fully understood.
-In addition to this PTH increases the rate of phosphate excretion which is very important to prevent to formation of calcium phosphate kidney stones.
+Additionally, PTH increases the rate of phosphate excretion which is very important to prevent to formation of calcium phosphate kidney stones.

-- Vitamin D synthesis- Although PTH does not actively increase the absorption of calcium from the gut it stimulates the formation of vitamin D, this subsequently increases absorption from the gut.
+- Vitamin D synthesis- Although PTH does not actively increase the absorption of calcium from the gut it stimulates the formation of vitamin D, which subsequently increases absorption from the gut.